PhotoVenture with Kenny Kim & Friends

 Frequently Asked Questions

-Traveling to Italy, especially for the first time, will leave you with a bunch of questions.
+Traveling to Italy, especially for the first time, will leave you with a plenty of questions.

 Deadline - This is on a first come first serve basis.
 Once the spots have been filled up, we will close the registration.